Capital Ring: South-west London

 Here the Capital Ring comprises two walks, walk 6 and 7.
-Walk 6 consists of a brief walk through suburban Wimbledon Park, then crosses Wimbledon Common and then Richmond Park.
+Walk 6 consists of a brief walk through suburban Wimbledon Park, then crosses Wimbledon Common, intersects the Beverley Brook Walk and then crosses Richmond Park.
 While the route passes within about 100 metres of King Henry VIII's Mound, with its protected view of St Paul's Cathedral, this is not indicated on the signposts for the route.
 Walk 7 continues from Richmond along the Thames, before deviating through old Isleworth, then through the grounds of Syon Park.
 It then continues along the Grand Union Canal to Osterley Lock.

 West and north-west London

 Here the Capital Ring comprises two walks, walk 8 and 9.
 Points of interest in this section include the River Brent, the Wharncliffe Viaduct, Horsenden Hill (with panoramic views) and Harrow School.
-The Capital Ring's most distant part from central London is in near Harrow (about 10 miles from Charing Cross).
+The Capital Ring's most distant part from central London is in Harrow (about 10 miles from Charing Cross).